BASEBALL CARDS LIVE

 In the following decades, multiple tobacco companies like American Caramel, American Tobacco, and Goodwin & Company began inserting baseball cards as incentives into cigars and chewing tobacco products.
 Sets from this time like E90 and E95 are still highly sought after by collectors today.
 It wasn’t until the post-World War 2 era that baseball cards truly exploded in popularity.

-Read also: BILLY MARTIN BASEBALL CARDS
+Read also: WHAT 1993 FLEER BASEBALL CARDS ARE WORTH MONEY

 With GIs returning home and the country enjoying economic prosperity, interest in the national pastime surged.
 Companies like Bowman and Topps began mass producing colorful card sets that were perfect for the baby boomer generation.
 Sets from the 1950s like Topps’ 1952 issue and Fleer’s iconic rookie cards of the era established the modern baseball card format that is still used today.